Juancoronado79/Wolrd_Happines_Report_Aanalysis/README.md

 # Introduction

-The Global Happiness Report Analysis provides insights into the factors influencing happiness across various countries and regions.
-This analysis aims to identify key variables that contribute to happiness and understand their impact on different countries' happiness scores.
+The Global Happiness Report Analysis provides detailed insights into the factors influencing happiness across various countries and regions.
+This study focuses on identifying the variables that contribute to the happiness score and examining the relationships between these variables.
+By employing supervised regression modeling and clustering techniques, the analysis aims to determine the existence of a decisive variable in evaluating happiness.

 ---